reefactor/brainfood_reference/README.md

 > Nulla dies sine linea

-> True greatness consists of being great in little things.
+> True greatness consists of being great in little things
 > -- Charles Simmons

 > How you do anything is how you do everything
 > -- T. Harv Eker / Secrets of the Millionaire Mind book

 > Inspiration is for amateurs while the rest of us just show up and get to work